-- Craft a Rule of Life for Fall (300 words), due October 5. - Complete all practices for week 3 including Journal #2, due September 28. - Complete all practices for week 13 including Journal #5, due December 7. - Write a Fall Semester Review (500 words) due December 18. - Designate an intentional time and place for listening and responding to God.
-It is encouraged to use the work of this course as the practices for that time with God. - Regular engagement on-line for distance students or attendance in class for residential students.
-Please see attendance policy. - Regular participation in a worshiping community as a worshipper; campus students regular participation in UDTS prayer and chapel opportunities.
+- Craft a Rule of Life for Fall (300 words), due October 4. - Complete all practices for week 3 including Journal #2, due September 27. - Complete all practices for week 13 including Journal #5, due December 6. - Write a Fall Semester Review (500 words) due December 17. - Participate weekly in your small group. - Write a 1-page reflection on their Fall Retreat, scheduled by you in your local area, due December 17. - Designate an intentional time and place for listening and responding to God.
+It is encouraged to use the work of this course as the practices for your time with God. - Regular engagement on-line for distance and campus students, and attendance in class for campus students. - Regular participation in a worshiping community as a worshipper; campus students regular participation in UDTS prayer and chapel opportunities.